vmware-tanzu/velero/docs/cloud-provider-specifics.md

 ### GCP

+There are two ways to use Kubernetes on Google's Cloud Platform - Kubernetes running on top of Google Compute Engine virtual machines, or through the Google Kubernetes Engine.
+The instructions provided here should work on either, with one noted exception.

 #### Service account creation

 To integrate Heptio Ark with GCP, you should follow the instructions below to create an Ark-specific [Service Account][15].